peterhinch/micropython-touch/README.md

 April 2024: Touch ABC simplified and bugs fixed.
 Demos updated to take advantage of larger displays.
 March 2024: Port from micro-gui.

+# Before you started

+Please read [the quck start guide](./SETUP.md) which advises on hardware selection and configuration.

 # 0. Contents